Important Notes When Choosing Your Surgeon | Plastic Surgery Sydney

 You should feel comfortable with the surgeon and satisfy yourself a full and unbiased explanation of the procedure has been given with a full and detailed explanation of potential risks, complications and side effects.
 At the end of the consultation you should feel happy your surgeon will look after your interests.
 The surgeon may be able to arrange for other patients who have had the procedure to speak with you.

 5) Yes we are in the digital age where everyone is surfing the internet and looking for reviews and chats.
-Testimonials are illegal on surgeons websites and related media so if you see any be very wary of the practitioner posting them.
-If you must research a surgeon, do so only on totally independent review sites such as Realself and Plastic Surgery Forum.
+Testimonials are illegal on Doctors websites and related media so if you see any be very wary of the practitioner posting them.
+If you must research a surgeon, do so only on totally independent review sites such as Realself.

 THINGS THAT ARE NOT IMPORTANT:

 1. The cost of the surgery – costs quoted are unrelated to level of training or experience or the result you will derive from surgery.
-Paying more won’t guarantee better results and on the other hand shopping around for the cheapest price may steer you to an inexperienced surgeon.
+Paying more won’t guarantee better results and on the other hand shopping around for the cheapest price may steer you to an inexperienced or non qualified doctor.
 You should make your decision based on ‘important factors’.
 Remember, Cosmetic plastic surgery isn’t like buying a TV or a washing machine.

 2. The size or extravagance of the surgeons Office.
 Some surgeons try to impress their patients with fancy and extravagant offices.
 While it is nice to visit modern, high tech and well decorated rooms, they make absolutely no difference to the operation or results of surgery you will get.